parametrix/thebuildingcoder-archive/a/2071_gen_ai_rag.md

 p.p.s: I have also a script to pulls the entire "The Building Coder" blog into RAG.
 I did ask permission from @jeremytammik for this 🙂

-Congratulations to cesare on this nice project, and many thanks for sharing it.
+Congratulations to Cesare on this nice project, and many thanks for sharing it.

+I would definitely like to take you up on your offer to 'publish a quick tutorial on how to get this to work with an LLM locally'.
+That would be brilliant!
+Thank you!

-Some thoughts and questions that come to mind:
+Some further thoughts and questions that come to mind (most probably automatically answered by such a tutorial):

 - Have you tried using the Docling Markdown Generator?
 Does it handle CHM?
 - https://thebuildingcoder.typepad.com/blog/2025/02/tools-for-extensible-storage-and-oauth-auth0.html#5